apache/cordova-plugin-inappbrowser/README.md

     - __transitionstyle__: Set to `fliphorizontal`, `crossdissolve` or `coververtical` to set the [transition style](http://developer.apple.com/library/ios/#documentation/UIKit/Reference/UIViewController_Class/Reference/Reference.html#//apple_ref/occ/instp/UIViewController/modalTransitionStyle) (defaults to `coververtical`).
     - __toolbarposition__: Set to `top` or `bottom` (default is `bottom`).
 Causes the toolbar to be at the top or bottom of the window.

-    Windows only:
+    Windows supports these additional options:

     - __hidden__: set to `yes` to create the browser and load the page, but not show it.
 The loadstop event fires when loading is complete.
 Omit or set to `no` (default) to have the browser open and load normally.
+    - __hardwareback__: works the same way as on Android platform.
     - __fullscreen__: set to `yes` to create the browser control without a border around it.
 Please note that if __location=no__ is also specified, there will be no control presented to user to close IAB window.
-    - __hardwareback__: works the same way as on Android platform.

 ### Supported Platforms